 We travelled from our beloved mountains at the central part of the Pyrenees towards the Catalan Pyrenees and, as we drove into the valley of La Cerdanya, our sight got lost in an infinite valley surrounded by mountains.
 As we headed north to arrive in one of the widest valleys in Europe.

-With our walking holydays based in the scenic village of Prullans, our guests had the chance to discover many of the hidden corners of these mountains, as well as the local culture, history and gastronomy.
+With our walking holidays based in the scenic village of Prullans, our guests had the chance to discover many of the hidden corners of these mountains, as well as the local culture, history and gastronomy.

 One valley, different landscapes